Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Modules over the cofiber of ta

-In fact, this does not produce the correct functor.
-The reason is that in $C\ta$-modules the periodicity class $v_1$ lives in $C_2$-degree $\rho$ while the given functor puts $v_1$ in $C_2$ degree 0.
+In fact, this does not produce the correct functor; in $C\ta$-modules the periodicity class $v_1$ lives in $C_2$-degree $\rho$, but the given tensor product functor puts $v_1$ in $C_2$-degree 0.
 In order to fix this, we twist by a functor

-which has the effect of tensoring with $\Ss^{n\rho}$ on the $n^{\mathrm{th}}$ graded piece.
+that has the effect of tensoring with $\Ss^{n\rho}$ on the $n^{\mathrm{th}}$ graded piece.
 The presence of this twist, and its interaction with the symmetric monoidal structure, is the main subtlety of the argument. \todo{The absence of this twist in the GIKR argument indicates a lack of rigor.}

-The second step is in fact quite easy and demonstrates the power of higher algebra in proving ``Koszul duality'' statements as a corollary of Barr--Beck--Lurie monadicity.
-At this point we have two commutative algebras $R_1$ and $R_2$ and all we need to do is show they are equivalent.
+The second step is straightforward, and demonstrates the power of higher algebra in proving ``Koszul duality'' statements as a corollary of Barr--Beck--Lurie monadicity.
+At this point we have two commutative algebras $R_1$ and $R_2$, and all we need to do is show they are equivalent.

 The third step relies on special properties of $R_1$ and $R_2$.
 Both commutative algebras come equippped with a preferred presentation as a totalization of a cosimplicial diagram of commutative algebras.
-What we do is show that these cosimplicial diagrams are level-wise equivalent.
-In proving this we encounter a minor miracle.
-The pair of cosimplicial diagrams in fact takes values in in the heart of a $t$-structure and in particular are determined by $1$-categorical data.
-Thus it is genuinely possible to write down a comparison map by hand and check that it is an equivalence (usually the infinite quantity of higher coherence data would make this approach unworkable).
+What we do is show that these cosimplicial diagrams are levelwise equivalent.
+Each cosimplicial diagram takes values in in the heart of a $t$-structure, and in particular is determined by $1$-categorical data.
+Thus, it is genuinely possible to write down a comparison map by hand and check that it is an equivalence, without concern for the potential infinity of higher coherence data.

-Since this proof sketch doesn't track too closely with the division of the material into subsections, we also provide an outline of the section below.

 \begin{enumerate} \item In \Cref{subsec:cats}, we review the categories which appear in the right-hand-side of \Cref{thm:Cta}.
 We also construct a $t$-structure on the right-hand-side of \Cref{thm:Cta} which will play an important role in our argument. \item In \Cref{subsec:twists}, we collect some material on twisted $t$-structures on categories of graded and filtered objects, as well as on twisting isomorphisms between them. \item In \Cref{subsec:slice}, we relate twisted $t$-structures to the slice filtration in $C_2$-equivariant homotopy theory.
 This finishes the construction of the comparison functors. \item In \Cref{subsec:reds}, we use Koszul duality to reduce the proof of Theorems \ref{thm:Cta} and \ref{thm:Cta-homotopy} to understanding a specific pair of commutative algebras. \item In \Cref{subsec:main-lem}, we prove \Cref{lem:main-lem}, which is the key result that allows us to compare the commutative algebras $R_1$ and $R_2$ above.
 Using this lemma, we then complete the proof of Theorems \ref{thm:Cta} and \ref{thm:Cta-homotopy}. \end{enumerate} \todo{This list still needs some attention}